wp-plugins/wp-toolbar-removal/readme.txt

 6. DashBoard with "WP ToolBar Removal": faster and user friendly ...
 7. Personal Options: not needed if Admin Bar or ToolBar is disadled and removed!
 == Changelog ==
-`All releases, prior latest stable, are deprecated, and no longer supported on this project: is very suggested upgrade to the latest build, always!`
+the latest version of this plugin work on all wordpress version from 3.1+ to 3.6+ with new unified coding `All releases, prior latest stable, are deprecated, and no longer supported on this project: is very suggested upgrade to the latest build, always!`